scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 tags: ["books"]
 ---

 I recently had the chance to read through this book: [Hooked: How to Build Habit-Forming Products](https://www.goodreads.com/book/show/22668729-hooked).
+My attempt at bringing back my "builder" spirit.
+I have worked on projects without proper plan before - my side projects are literally whatever I like to do with my time at any given point - LOL :D

+So, I thought I will learn how some good products are getting built.
+Apart from that this book is about "habit forming products".
+By this time, I have realized that I have a "habit" of using certain things everyday - I don't even know how it became a habit, but it is a habit for me now (example: picking up phone to check twitter a lot).
+So, I was curious to understand how I ended up like this and probably use the book in reverse-effect to control my habits (so that they don't become addiction).

+Overall, I liked the book and I am going to have a "worksheet" of things discussed in the book before I start building anything new.
+So, I am writing this blog post to revise the notes from that book whenever I am trying to build some product to see how good the thing I am yet to build is positioned for success.

+This post is mostly going to be quotes that I highligted from that book and my rough notes.

 > As one of its findings, the study concluded that the more frequently the new hbehaviour occurred, the stronger the habit became.

 > So Why haven't more Google users switched to Bing?
-Habits keep isers loyal
+Habits keep users loyal

 > Sometimes a behaviour does not occur as frequently as flossing or Googling, but it still becomes a habit.
-For an infrquent action to become a habit, the user must perceive a high degree of utiity either from gaining pleasure or avoid pain
+For an infrquent action to become a habit, the user must perceive a high degree of utility either from gaining pleasure or avoid pain

 > A company can begin to determine its product's habit-forming potential by plotting two factors: frequency (how often the behaviour occurs) and perceived utility (how useful and rewarding the behaviour is in the user's mind over alternative solutions)